Progress report for LNC19-420

 Honeybees will use trees and shrubs associated with shelterbelts as pollen sources to a greater extent early in the growing season relative to other forbs on the landscape.

-We conducted research in Central North Dakota near the Central Grasslands Research Extension Center and western North Dakota near the Hettinger Research Extension Center.
-Bees owned and managed by T2 Honey company began arriving in western North Dakota around mid-May.
-Bees owned and operated by Browning Honey Company arrived in the central part of the state about 10 days later.
+We conducted research in Central North Dakota near the Central Grasslands Research Extension Center in 2020 and western North Dakota near the Hettinger Research Extension Center in 2020-2022.
+Research was done on private lands using commercially owned colonies.
+Research was done in Adams, Grant, Stutsman and Kidder Counties in North Dakota and in Perkins County, South Dakota.
+Bees owned and managed by Browning Honey Company (Central ND) and T2 Honey Company (Western ND) began arriving in North Dakota around mid-May.

 Prior to honeybee arrival, we uploaded potential apiary locations into ArcGIS and overlaid points on a North Dakota Forest Service tree cover layer.
 We used these data to determine the proportion of trees cover that occurred within a 1-mile radius of each apiary.
 We than selected apiaries (research sites) at central and western locations that covered a range of tree cover in proximity to apiaries.

 To assess the growth of our bee colonies, we fit two colonies per location (apiary) with digital scales.
 Scale data will be used to determine how colony growth and honey production varies across our shelterbelt gradient.
-Colony weights are automatically recorded and saved every 15 minutes throughout the duration of our study.
+Colony weights are automatically recorded and saved every 60 minutes throughout the duration of our study.
 Two additional colonies per location were fitted with pollen traps that collect pollen from bees as they returned from foraging.
 Colonies within apiaries used for research were checked prior to the onset of research to ensure a healthy queen was present.
 Pollen traps were opened every five days for two consecutive days from mid-May to mid-July while most trees and shrubs were flowering.
 From mid-July through September, pollen traps were opened at two-week intervals for three-day periods.
 We labeled collected pollen and froze for future preparation.
 To prepare pollen samples, we cleaned, dried, and ground 10 g of each sample into a homogenized powder.
-Following pollen processing, samples are sent to the USGS lab for floral species identification We intend to use pollen collected by the pollen traps to identify and quantify which plant species bees are using across landscapes throughout the season.
+Following pollen processing, samples are sent to the USGS lab for floral species identification We will use honey bee collected pollen that is captured by the traps to identify and quantify which plant species bees are using across landscapes throughout the season.

 We hired Hailey Keen as the graduate student responsible for this project.
 We have been learning all about the honeybee industry as a team, through hands-on experience.
 In addition to Hailey and the rest of the team, we also hired a summer technician who worked closely with the team during research activities.